• Home

 HOW TO BE A BOOK DRAGON

 Why is writing so hard?
 You know what you want to say, but when you try to write down your ideas, your brain starts to hurt.
 Maybe you've been staring at a blank page for so long that you begin to doze off.
 Or perhaps you've been toiling away, trying to capture your idea, only to realize your paragraph seems horribly dull.
 Most writers wrestle with these issues but learn ways to make the writing process less painful.
-Join the class to pick up a few tricks of the trade, so you too don't have to suffer (as much).
+Join the class to pick up a few tricks of the trade, so you, too, don't need to suffer (as much).

 HOW TO BE A BOOK DRAGON